liuruixun/MV-CC/README.md

 # MV-cc

-## The code will be available when the paper published.
+## The code will be available soon.